sudo(8) — Linux manual page

 Used to set a timeout for the command.
 If the timeout

-expires before the command has exited, the command will
+expires before the command has exited, the command will be

-requires that user-specified timeouts be explicitly
+user-specified timeouts be explicitly enabled.

 -u user, --user=user